haroldtreen/haroldtreen.github.io/_posts/2016-11-21-recurse-center-week-8.md

 I found these great for encouraging collaboration and getting people invested in your work.
 Unfortunately, I also found them hit and miss.

-Sometimes everyone would be working on very different things, and asks for help would go unanswered.
+Sometimes everyone would be working on very different things, and requests for help would go unanswered.
 Sometimes I would be very focused on a project and feel guilty for not being able to help others.

 I also struggled with forcing myself to the space at a certain time every morning.
 Some mornings I would sleep in because checkins started later.
 Other times I would need to wake up earlier than I wanted so I could make it to RC in time for checkins.